BestTimesToVisit.com Logo

 food

-Don't be afraid of the vending machines – they're a treasure trove of delicious and affordable snacks, drinks, and even hot meals.
-For a truly local experience, try a 'depachika' (department store basement food hall) for an incredible array of bento boxes and gourmet treats.
+Don't be afraid of the vending machines – they're a treasure trove of delicious and affordable snacks, drinks, and even hot meals!
+For a truly local experience, try a 'depachika' (department store basement food hall) for an incredible array of bento boxes, sushi, and sweets, perfect for a picnic.

 packing